-For the record, in the vast majority of cases, I'm a big thumbs down to Tendonitis Surgery.
+For the record, I'm a big thumbs down to Tendonitis Surgery in the vast majority of cases.

 Primarily because while the tendon -may- have scar tissue build up, and likely is in fact irritated and inflamed, surgery on that spot doesn't address the CAUSE of the scar tissue and inflammation.